zeph-yr/JDFixer/README.md

 The map will run at its original 14 JD because it is lower than your matching preference (21-16).

 ## Tournaments and MP
-- **Tournament Assistant:** JD slider and Preferences work as normal.
+- **Tournament Assistant:** Works with Default, Dual Sync and AutoPause matches.
+JD slider and Preferences work as normal.
 Map JD display does not function.
 Avoid opening the Preferences menu in TA!
 You will be stuck in it until you relaunch the game.
-However if you do choose to get yourself stuck inside just before a match, your match will still play fine KEKW
+However if you do choose to get yourself stuck inside just before a match, your match will still play fine when the coordinator starts it KEKW
 - **Multiplayer:** JD slider and Preferences work as normal.
 Map JD display functions only when you select a map from the song browser.
 - **CustomCampaigns:** JDFixer is disabled to respect CustomCampaign rules.